The Cayley plane and String bordism: Introduction

+Here $\eta,\omega,\mu$ have degree 1,4,8 respectively.
+In more detail, Anderson-Brown-Peterson \cite{anderson-brown-peterson-67} computed $\pi_*\MSpin_{(2)}$ and the forgetful homomorphism $\pi_*\MSpin \to \pi_*\MSO$ becomes an isomorphism after inverting~2.
+Stolz \cite{stolz-1994} together with Kreck \cite{kreck-stolz-93} used this to show that every element of the kernel of the Atiyah invariant is represented by an $\HP^2$ bundle. ($\HP^2$ is 8-dimensional so $\HP^2$ bundles cannot possibly represent every element of the spin bordism ring.)
+The Atiyah invariant is thus a complete obstruction for the representability of a spin bordism class by an $\HP^2$ bundle.

-The fourth manifestation of the affinity is the subject of this paper: \emph{Cayley plane \emph{(}$\OP^2$\emph{)} bundles---that is, octonionic projective plane bundles---almost generate the string bordism ring $\pi_*\MString$ after inverting~6.} (The Cayley plane is 16-dimensional so Cayley plane bundles cannot possibly generate the whole string bordism ring.)
-In fact, we show that:
+The fourth manifestation of the affinity is the subject of this paper: \emph{almost every element of the string bordism ring $\pi_*\MString$ is represented, at least up to powers of 2 and 3, by a Cayley plane---i.e.\ octonionic projective plane \emph{(}$\OP^2$\emph{)}---bundle.} (The Cayley plane is 16-dimensional so Cayley plane bundles cannot possibly represent every element of the string bordism ring.)
+Specifically, we prove that: